 Did you find a mouse or two, or maybe 20?
 If so, don’t panic.
 The best course of action is to contact a professional exterminator.
 There are ways to get rid of mice, including the use of traps and baits.

 However, it’s easy for you to feel that you are in over your head.
-If you find mice, the most effective approach is contacting a pest control company.
-Please contact us for assistance if you are dealing with a mice infestation.
+If you find mice, the most effective approach is to contact a pest control company.